davidgs/SpiritualConditionTracker/expo-app/BUILD_README.md

 1. **build-ios.sh**: Interactive script for building the iOS app
 2. **build-android.sh**: Interactive script for building the Android app
 3. **eas-login.sh**: Helper script for logging into EAS
+4. **setup-eas-token.sh**: Helper script for setting up authentication tokens
+5. **check-build-environment.sh**: Tool to verify your build environment is properly configured

 ## Build Process Overview